Viktorya358/empty/README.md

-# 4 itens about me
+# 3 itens about me

 - I love Git
 - I like Netology
 - I have a cat
-- I like cold weather
-- I am a teacher